 Investigating and tracking problems

-BMC Helix ITSM: Smart IT is integrated with Problem Management to provide a comprehensive framework for creating and managing problem investigations.
-With Problem Management, you can initiate new problem investigations, perform root cause analysis, define known errors, relate problem investigations to other ticket types, and create knowledge articles.
-The goal of problem management is to reduce the number and impact of incident requests.
+Remedy with Smart IT is integrated with BMC Remedy Problem Management to to provide a comprehensive framework for creating and managing problem investigations on desktop and mobile devices.
+With Problem Management you can initiate new problem investigations, perform root cause analysis, define known errors, relate problem investigations to other ticket types, and create knowledge articles.
+The goal of problem management is to to reduce number and impact of incident requests.

 Before you begin